Canterbury Treasure

-The Canterbury Treasure is an important late Roman silver hoard found in the city of Canterbury, Kent, south-east England, ancient Durovernum Cantiacorum, in 1962, and now in the Roman Museum, Canterbury, Kent.
+The Canterbury Treasure is an important late Roman silver hoard found in the city of Canterbury, Kent, south-east England, ancient Durovernum Cantiacorum, in 1962, and now in the Canterbury Roman Museum in Canterbury, Kent.
 Copies of the main items are also kept in the British Museum.

 Discovery

 The hoard was discovered during road works just outside the city walls in 1962, close to the site of the Roman London Gate.
 Declared treasure trove, it was bought by the city council to be displayed at the Roman Museum which had been established the year before.
 However, five objects appeared on the London antiquities market in 1982 that were originally part of the treasure but had not been declared at the time of its discovery.
 They were again declared as treasure trove and purchased a year later.
 The Canterbury Treasure was probably buried in the early 5th century AD, when the Romans were withdrawing their garrisons from Britain.
 The owner of the treasure, who may have been a silversmith, buried it for safe-keeping, only to never reclaim it.